Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- Making too many applications.
-Resist the urge to apply for too many credit cards or loans.
 Each application results in a hard inquiry on your credit file, which results in more points deducted from your credit score.
 Future lenders may also interpret your numerous attempts to obtain credit as an act of desperation and poor management of resources.
 Instead, compare your options and make sure you’re eligible for one card before you apply.
-If you’re rejected, spend some time building up your credit history before you apply for another card.

-- Overspending.
-If you’re applying for a credit card, make sure to apply for a reasonable credit limit that won’t tempt you to spend.
-You may also want to keep your credit card for emergencies only or stick to a monthly budget that you know you can repay in full each statement period.
+Make sure to apply for a reasonable credit limit that won’t tempt you to spend.
+You may also want to keep your credit card for emergencies only or stick to a monthly budget you know you can repay in full each statement period.

 Frequently asked questions

 More guides on Finder